 - Foundation (stichting)

-Setting up a legal form with legal personality requires the services of a civil law notary.
-A legal form without legal personality means you are liable for the debt of your company with your private capital.
+When you set up a legal form with legal personality, a civil law notary has to draw up the relevant papers, including your registration at the Netherlands Chamber of Commerce (KvK).
+If you choose a legal form without legal personality, you will be personally liable for the debt of your company, with your private capital.
 This is usually not the case for a legal form with legal personality.
-Please find more information regarding the different legal forms in the brochure 'Starting your own business' (Netherlands Chamber of Commerce).
+You can find more information about the different legal forms in the brochure 'Starting your own business' (Netherlands Chamber of Commerce).

 Which corporate structure suits your company?

 There are many possible legal structures for businesses, as listed above.
 When in doubt, contact the Chamber of Commerce for advice.

 Neither a self-employed professional (also known as a zzp'er) nor a freelancer is a legal form.
 When you work as a self-employed professional or freelancer, you have to select a legal form.
 Most self-employed professionals act as sole proprietors or have a private limited company.

 European legal forms offer you the option to work together across borders with companies from other Member States of the European Union.
 There are three European legal forms:

 - European Economic Interest Grouping (EEIG)